Frequently Asked Questions

 4) IRS Form 1040 or 1040 EZ:

 Students must submit a copy of their parent(s)' most recent IRS Form 1040.
+The form can be scanned/uploaded directly into the online application OR printed and sent via mail.
 If there is a reason you cannot provide these forms, please explain in the Financial Need Statement section of the application or include a written statement with your other mailed supporting documents.
 You may also contact the Foundation directly with any questions.

 Please send all documents in ONE envelope to: